 We are working to minimise the impact of rabbits in the Wallangarra and The Summit districts by coordinating rabbit control focussing on warren ripping.

-In Wallangarra, one of the areas of heaviest infestations in Queensland, we have joined forces with the Southern Downs Regional Council (SDRC) to offer incentives to landholders to take part in a program of coordinated rabbit control works.
+This area has one of the areas of heaviest infestations in Queensland so we have joined forces with the Southern Downs Regional Council (SDRC) to offer incentives to landholders to take part in a program of coordinated rabbit control works.

 The population is confined to a reasonably small area so we believe effective control is achievable.